dataflowg/dataflowg.github.io/_posts/2020-3-16-Lets-Convert-To-LabVIEW-NXG-Part-2.md

 All said and done, was it worth the effort?
 As an academic exercise, yes.
 The result isn't spectacular, but it mostly works.
 I'm much more familiar with what LabVIEW NXG is capable of, but more importantly what it isn't yet capabable of.
 I'll definitely keep this project around to test the performance of future LabVIEW NXG versions.

-Beyond this exercise, do I have a use for NXG?
-No, or at least not for a while yet.
-It offers very little that LabVIEW 20xx can't already do (the big exception being webVIs).
-The one feature I do like is how snappy LabVIEW feels after using it!
+Beyond this exercise, do I have a need for LabVIEW NXG?
+No. Or at least not for a long while.
+It offers very little that LabVIEW 20xx does't already do (the big exception being webVIs).
+The one NXG feature I do like is how snappy LabVIEW feels after using it!

 I really wanted to highlight more good bits during this process, but the truth is they just weren't there.
 There was no "That's why I need to use NXG!" moment which I was hoping to find.
 The [latest LabVIEW NXG roadmap](https://web.archive.org/web/20200306074934/http://www.ni.com/pdf/products/us/labview-roadmap.pdf) has a few promising features slated for the next release, so it'll be interesting to test this project again with NXG 5.0.

-And so we end the experiment here.
+And so the experiment ends here.
 Thanks for reading.